Alt text: Tall brown brick Art Deco skyscraper under clear sky with adjacent modern glass building.

 Maximizing Benefits

-We ensure veterans receive the full range of benefits for which they are eligible, including secondary service-connected conditions.
+We ensure Veterans receive the full range of benefits for which they are eligible, including secondary service-connected conditions.

 Official U.S. Department of Veterans Affairs letterhead with eagle emblem and American flag background.